mgdesaix/disease-modeling/README.md

 # disease-modeling
-graph-theoretic approach to modeling implemented in shiny
+graph-theoretic approach to disease modeling implemented in shiny